tweag/guides/style/Haskell.md

 ### Debug facilities

-Use of `Debug.Trace` and other debugging modules should not be committed to any stable branches.
+Use of `unsafePerformIO`-based debugging facilites, such as `Debug.Trace` should not be committed to any stable branches.
+If you need logging, use a proper method and ship it, so that further development benefits from your debugging efforts.

 ### Lenses